 Mature, knowledgeable, and fun camp counselors are the backbone of our camp and especially of our Mountain Bike Masters program.
-Our experienced staff evaluate riders and teach a range of riding techniques to help campers take their biking to the next level!
+Our experienced staff evaluates riders and teach a range of riding techniques to help campers take their biking to the next level!

 Keeping campers safe is always our number one priority, and teaching campers to keep themselves safe by keeping control of the bike is an integral part of our program.
-Of course, our staff are also there to lead by example, motivating campers to push themselves and stretch their comfort zones while maintaining safety at all times.
+Of course, our staff is also there to lead by example, motivating campers to push themselves and stretch their comfort zones while maintaining safety at all times.

 The purpose of the Mountain Bike Masters program at SMA is to develop advanced riding skills, gain endurance on the bike, and to have fun riding bikes every day.
 The Raystown Lake Mountain Bike Skills Park plays an important role in reaching these goals because instructors can easily